 Jennifer earned a Master of Arts degree (M.A.) in Counseling: Human Services with Christian Specialization from Liberty University in Lynchburg, Virginia.
 With a previous undergrad in multi-disciplinary studies (psychology and education with teacher preparation), Jennifer went on to work in both private and community-based schools as a teacher before earning her second graduate degree of Master of Science degree (M.S.) in Counseling Psychology from California Baptist University (CBU) in Riverside, California.

-To accomplish this, Jennifer utilizes Cognitive Behavioral Therapy (CBT), Trauma-Focused CBT (TF-CBT), Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT), bibliotherapy, burgeoning skills in Narrative Therapy, and Solution-Focused Brief Therapy (SFBT) and seeks to tailor treatment goals towards individual needs.
-The integration of Christian principles within therapy is available upon request.
+Jennifer utilizes an integrative approach within Cognitive Behavioral Therapy (CBT), Trauma-Focused CBT (TF-CBT), Mindfulness-Based Cognitive Therapy (MBCT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), bibliotherapy, and burgeoning skills in Narrative Therapy, Somatic Psychotherapy, and Solution-Focused Brief Therapy (SFBT) to tailor treatment towards individual needs.